 National Instrument 43-101 Standards of Disclosure for Mineral Projects

 This instrument governs disclosure, including oral statements, written documents and websites.
 The disclosure must be based on information provided by a "qualified person" (as defined in NI 43-101).
 NI 43-101 requires a company to file a technical report at certain times, prepared in a prescribed format.
 In some circumstances, the qualified person is to be independent of the company and the property.
 A company is required to use specified terminology when disclosing resources and reserves.

-The BCSC recently published its first Mining Report.
+In 2012, the BCSC published its first Mining Report.
 The purpose of this report is to summarize the findings of our mining technical disclosure reviews and to provide guidance and discussion on topical NI 43-101 issues that may be of interest to mining issuers.

 Canadian Institute of Mining and Metallurgy (CIM) Resources

 These documents are available on the CIM website.
 For your convenience, we have provided links:

 A qualified person estimating mineral resources or mineral reserves for coal may follow these guidelines:

 However, for all disclosure of mineral resources or mineral reserves for coal, issuers are required by section 2.2 of the Instrument to use the equivalent mineral resource or mineral reserve categories set out in the CIM Definition Standards and not the categories set out in Paper 88-21.
 The CSA believes it is not reasonable to apply Paper 88-21 to foreign coal properties.

 To help facilitate the transition to the new mining disclosure rules, staff have conducted several public presentations on the changes from the previous rules, which we made effective June 30, 2011.

 Prospectus Pre-filing Reviews for Mining Issuers